-Velvety, indulgent, and rich in chocolate flavor, this tofu chocolate pudding is the perfect way to satisfy your sweet tooth.
-It comes together in minutes with just 5 simple ingredients and makes a light yet satisfying treat.
+With a creamy, velvety consistency and rich chocolate flavor, this tofu chocolate pudding is the perfect way to satisfy your sweet tooth.
+Made with just 5 ingredients, you can whip up this no-cook recipe in 5 minutes.

 💚Why you will love tofu chocolate pudding

-- A blender recipe with minimal prep and clean-up
+- Made in a blender with minimal prep and clean up

 🍫What you will need

-- Instant coffee (optional) – Enhances the richness of the chocolate flavor.
+- Instant coffee (optional) - An optional ingredient to enhance the chocolate flavor.

 See the recipe card for full information on ingredients and quantities.